 How Can Family Law Affect You?

 Generally speaking, family law encompasses the state and federal statutes that govern the “family unit” and can include issues such as divorce, adoption, paternity, custody and support, and guardianship.
 The family law firm of Burg Simpson in Cody, Wyoming is particularly sensitive to the intensely personal issues involved with family law matters.
 We strive to exercise the utmost compassion and expertise when it comes to matters such as annulment or divorce, child custody and support, as well as spousal support.
 We also handle matters of adoption, guardianship, and domestic violence.

-If you’re involved in a dispute involving family law and you want to ensure your rights are protected, the Wyoming family law lawyers in our Cody office are here to help.
-Don’t jeopardize your family’s well-being.
+If you are involved in a dispute involving family law and you want to ensure your rights are protected, the Wyoming family law lawyers in our Cody office are here to help.
+Do not jeopardize your family’s well-being.
 Get in touch with us today by calling 307-527-7891 or complete our Free Case Evaluation Form right now.

 Legal Help for Divorce